 The annual Puri Rath Yathra or Chariot Festival, since medieval times, is very famous and attracts millions of devotees.
 The three main deities, Jagannath, Balabhadra, and the goddess Subhadra, are taken as a procession in this festival.
 This annual procession is also called Gundicha Jatra or Ghosa Jatra or Dasavatara Jatra or Dasavatara Jatra or Jagannath rath yatra and by many other names.

 Entry Restrictions at Jagannath Puri Temple

-Practicing Hindus of non-Indian descent and Hindus of non-Indian origin are excluded from entering the temple premises.
+Practising Hindus of non-Indian descent and Hindus of non-Indian origin are excluded from entering the temple premises.
 Those who are denied entry can view God Jagannath from the roof of the nearby Raghunandan Library at the main entrance to the temple.

 How Do I Go to Shree Jagannath Temple?

-There are direct bus services to Kolkotta, Visakhapatnam and many other cities.
+There are direct bus services to Kolkotta, Visakhapatnam, and many other cities.
 Frequent buses are there to nearby cities of Bhubaneswar and Cuttack.
 Cycle rickshaws are available.
-You can hire a bicycle or a motor cycle and go around the city.
+You can hire a bicycle or a motorcycle and go around the city.